unicef/publicgoods-toolkit/appendix-examples.md

-Open Referral publishes an API [Open Referral Human Services Data API (HSDA)](https://github.com/openreferral/api-specification) and related open source tools to support their mission.
+Open Referral publishes an API [Open Referral Human Services Data API (HSDA)](https://github.com/openreferral/api-specification) and related open-source tools to support their mission.
 More importantly, they've engaged in several years of advocacy to spur adoption into existing solutions and by a variety of governments and agencies.  **Open Referral is a prime example of how open APIs mixed with a little technology and